tendermint/tendermint/spec/abci++/abci++_client_server_002_draft.md

 Tendermint Socket Protocol is an asynchronous, raw socket server which provides ordered message passing over unix or tcp.
 Messages are serialized using Protobuf3 and length-prefixed with a [signed Varint](https://developers.google.com/protocol-buffers/docs/encoding?csw=1#signed-integers).

-If GRPC is not available in your language, or you require higher performance, or otherwise enjoy programming, you may implement your own ABCI server using the Tendermint Socket Protocol.
+If GRPC is not available in your language, your application requires higher performance, or otherwise enjoy programming, you may implement your own ABCI server using the Tendermint Socket Protocol.
 The first step is still to auto-generate the relevant data types and codec in your language using `protoc`.
 In addition to being proto3 encoded, messages coming over